aef1004/cytotypr/README.md

 <!-- badges: end -->

-The goal of cytotypr is to …
+The goal of cytotypr is to provide a pipeline for analyzing cytometry data more quickly.

 ## Installation